Canan Dağdeviren: Awards and honors

 In 2014, Dagdeviren became the first Turkish scientist to be elected as a Junior Fellow of Harvard.

 In 2015, MIT Technology Review named her among the "Top 35 Innovators Under 35" (inventor category), and Forbes magazine selected her as one of the "Top 30 Under 30 in Science."
 The following year she received many honors, including being named a Gifted Citizen by Ciudad de las Ideas of Puebla, Mexico, and the Spotlight Health Scholar by Aspen Institute.
 She placed first in the Medical Innovation Category of Ten Outstanding Young Persons of the World (TOYP) by Junior Chamber International (JCI), and received the 2017 Innovation and Technology Delegate of the American Academy of Achievement Award.
 Dagdeviren was also awarded the Science and Sci Life Prize for Young Scientists in Translational Medicine Category by Science/AAAS and SciLifeLab, and attended the Nobel Prize Ceremony in Stockholm, Sweden.

 Since beginning her current position at the MIT Media Lab, Dagdeviren and her students published a paper "Towards personalized medicine: the evolution of imperceptible healthcare technologies," published in the November 2018 issue of Foresight, a journal of future studies, strategic thinking, and policy.
 The paper was selected by the journal's editorial board as an Outstanding Paper for the 2019 Emerald Literati Awards.

 In 2019, Dagdeviren was awarded the Kadir Has University Promising Scientist Award, and recognized in Fortune Turkey's "40 Under 40."
 She was also named as one of the United States's "87 brightest young engineers" by the National Academy of Engineering (NAE), and took part in the NAE's 25th annual US Frontiers of Engineering (USFOE) Symposium.

 In April 2021, Dagdeviren was honored with two awards: the 2021 National Science Foundation's Faculty Early Career Development Program (CAREER) award, and the 3M Non-Tenured Faculty award.
 The CAREER award will support Dagdeviren's research on conformable piezoelectrics for soft tissue imaging.
 The 3M award recognizes outstanding new faculty who were nominated by 3M researchers and selected based on their research, experience and academic leadership.
 Dagdeviren noted that the combination of these two awards is significant, because they will allow her to "make substantial scientific and leadership contributions to the emerging field of widely deployed biosensing tools, and to achieve a broader understanding of soft tissue in a collective and systemic way for improved human health."

+In November 2023, Dağdeviren was named to the BBC's 100 Women list.